rmunson/Wax/README.md

 Wax.js
 ===

-A template wrapper and manager for some popular JS implementations of the Mustache spec.
-Just a a little Wax to keep your Mustache nice and neat.
+A template wrapper and manager for some popular JS implementations of the Mustache spec

 ### Why might Wax be useful in your project?
 The goal of this project is to create a unified and implementation agnostic API for loading, compiling, rendering and caching mustache templates.
 Providing a stable API and feature-set will add a layer of abstraction between your view, view model, and templating engine.